 To make way for that entrance, the area south of the building will need to be regraded and reconfigured.
 Rather than keeping the bust in the midst of the construction zone, it will be temporarily relocated to a warehouse for safekeeping, far from jackhammers and heavy equipment.

 “The bust of Dr. King is an iconic part of campus history, and we didn’t want to risk seeing it damaged,” said Belinda Roller, director of Architectural and Engineering Services, who is overseeing the Holmes Student Center Project.
 “It is our goal that it will return to the commons as soon as possible,” she added.
 The bust has been on display in the commons since 1993, the year it was donated to the university by sculptor Peter Fagan.

 When it returns, however, it will have to move to a new location.
 Plans currently call for the bust to be relocated to a spot about 75 feet west of its current location but still within the commons area and adjacent to the new south entrance being created.
-That plan is currently being reviewed by students representing the Black Student Union and the campus chapter of the NAACP.
+A rededication ceremony for the MLK Bust is scheduled for Friday, Oct.
+25 at 4 p.m.